 |Kutuzov's conference at Fili when he decided to abandon Moscow...|

 I have continued to build up my Russian Army and it now contains 6 infantry brigades and 6 cavalry brigades.
-The last troops I added were a 4 battalion brigade of Opolchenie militia - the figures are by Steve Barber.
+The last troops I added were a unit of Lithuanian Uhlans by Front Rank.
 I have added a separate page with details of my Russian Army.

 |Don Cossack battery - Steve Barber models|